machawk1/Mink/README.md

 # Contributing

-Contributions welcomed.
+Contributions are welcome.
 Please see the CONTRIBUTING.md file in this repository for more information.

 ### Citing Project